spla9t-lab/deploylinode/README.md

-# Snarky Guide to Deploying Your Linode Virtual Machine
+# Guide to Deploying Your Linode Virtual Machine

 Welcome to the wild world of cloud computing!